dpomier/haxe-yield/README.md

 @yield break;
 ```

-Use a `@yield return` statement to return each element one at a time.<br/>
+Use `@yield return` to return each element one at a time.<br/>
-Use a `@yield break` statement to end the iteration.
+Use `@yield break` to end the iteration.

 Iterator methods can be run through using a `for` expression or [Lambda](https://haxe.org/manual/std-Lambda.html) functions.
-When a `yield return` statement is reached in the iterator method, `expression` is returned.
+When `@yield return` is reached in the iterator method, `expression` is returned.
 Execution is restarted from that location the next time that the iterator function is called.

 The return type must be [Iterator&lt;T&gt;](http://api.haxe.org/Iterator.html) or [Iterable&lt;T&gt;](http://api.haxe.org/Iterable.html).
 If no return type is defined, the type will be [Dynamic](https://haxe.org/manual/types-dynamic.html), and can be unified to both Iterator or Iterable.